liatrio/github-actions/gitops-gh-pr/README.md

 # GitOps GitHub Pull Request YAML Update Action

 Commits all current changes and creates a GitHub Pull Request.
-Used as last step in job to apply changes to a GitOps or downstream repo to trigger a release.
+Used as the last step in a job to apply changes to a GitOps or downstream repo to trigger a release.

 **Additional GitOps Actions:**
  - [gitops-update-yaml](../gitops-update-yaml/)